cynthia4950/internPrep/README.md

-Please run under the directory multiwayMS, as the I use relative directory to input test data.\n For producer, run producer/producer.go\n
+Please run under the directory multiwayMS, as the I use relative directory to input test data.<br>
+For producer, run producer/producer.go<br>
 For consumer, run consumer/consumer.go